aplchian/lamrim/12-links.md

-We are talking here about building the most foundation of all future progress on the path --  the thought of renunciation.
-This thorugh grows naturally out of seeing the faults of cyclic existance from many different points of view.
+##### We are talking here about building the most foundation of all future progress on the path --  the thought of renunciation.
+This thorough grows naturally out of seeing the faults of cyclic existence from many different points of view.

 The thought of renunciation is the foundation of all further progress on the pth, and understanding dependent origination is the methods to produce that thought.